4 Binomial Trees

 3. Backward induction logic:

-• Start with payoffs at maturity
+• Start with the payoffs at maturity

 • Take the maximum (American feature)